Omnifinity/Unity-SteamVR-API/README.md

 #  What is this?
-This is a very early alpha of the upcoming new Omnifinity Unity SteamVR API that uses the HTC Vive as a VR solution.
-It is not yet complete since it is lacking the Omnideck emulator software that you need to emulate an actual Omnideck.
-It is currently only for developers whom we are in contact with.
+This is an early Alpha of our 'Omnifinity Unity SteamVR API' making it possible for developers to use the HTC Vive together with the Omnideck.
+It is currently only for developers.
+The documentation is sparse and the bugs are plentiful...

 If you like to build support in your game for the Omnideck please contact us.